davidekete/remix-ide/docs/create_deploy.md

 ## Compile the Contract

 With the contract above as the active tab in the Editor, compile the contract.
 A quick way to compile is to hit **ctrl + s**.
-You can also compile by going to the Solidity compiler and clicking the compile button, or by right clicking a file in the File Explorer, or by clicking the play button at the top of the Editor.
+You can also compile by going to the Solidity Compiler and clicking the compile button, or by right clicking a file in the File Explorer, or by clicking the play button at the top of the Editor.

 **For More Info** see the docs on the [Solidity Compiler](compile.html).